IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

 without compression, type erasure and name anonymisation reduces sizes by a factor of 6 or more.

 If we delete types and replacing names with de Bruijn indices then the size the CBOR is consistently reduced by a factor of about ten compared with the typed CBOR.
-With compression, the size is reduced by a factor of 40 to 100.
-I thinnk there are two reasons for this
+With compression, the size is reduced by a factor of 40 to 100, and is never more than half the size of the version involving name which are just integer IDs (the previous column).
+I think there are two reasons for this

  1. De Bruijn indices are generally small: in the examples I looked at, the largest index was typically about 200, compared with